The Division of Gaming & Athletics is

 - Apply for or Renew a Twin River License Online!!

 A complete National BCI check must be conducted before your license is issued.
-Fingerprinting will be done in the RI State Office located at the South Entrance between the hours of 9am to 1pm on the following dates: February 23rd, March 9th & 23rd, April 6th & 20th, and May 4th & 18th.
+Fingerprinting will be done in the RI State Office located at the South Entrance at Twin River Office only.
+Tiverton dates TBA.
+Schedule is as follows: